 I know everyone says that they make the best banana nut bread ever, but seriously, I make the best banana nut bread ever.
 EVER!
 There are few things I confidently call best, and this simple, made from scratch bread is definitely in my top three.

 One of my favorite childhood memories was waking up to the smell of banana nut muffins on Saturday mornings.
-(Martha White Banana Nut Muffin mix, to be exact).
-While I love the nostalgia of a bagged mix, it’s just as easy to make this recipe from scratch using simple pantry staples: flour, sugar, baking soda, salt, vanilla extract, cinnamon, oil, walnuts, egg, and chocolate chips.
-If you’re allergic to nuts, don’t worry!
-Simply omit the walnuts or, if you're feeling fancy, toss in some raisins instead.
+Martha White Banana Nut Muffin mix, to be exact.
+While I love the nostalgia of a bagged mix, it’s just as easy to make this recipe from scratch using pantry staples:

 The trick to flavorful, tender banana nut bread is the ripeness of the bananas.
 The riper, the better.
 Here are some tips for achieving peak banana ripeness: